VCityTeam/UD-Demo-Workspace-GratteCiel/README.md

 ```

 ### Upload RDF-Store Dataset
-To upload files into Strabon to be used by the sparqlModule:
+To upload files into the RDF-store to be used by the sparqlModule:
-1. Open a web browser and navigate to `localhost:9013/blazegraph`
+1. Open a web browser and navigate to [localhost:9013/blazegraph](http://localhost:9013/blazegraph)
-2. From the left menu, click *Explore/Modify operations* then *Store*
+2. Click on the *UPDATE* tab
+3. Set the *Type* dropdown to "File path or URL"
-3. Copy and paste the following URLs into the *URI Input* field and click *Store from URI*. ⚠️ Note: You may be asked to enter the Strabon administrative credentials here.
-However, these credentials currently cannot be changed from the `.env` file.
-See issue [#1](https://github.com/VCityTeam/UD-Demo-Graph-SPARQL/issues/1).
+4. Copy and paste the following URLs into the text field, and click *Update*.
    1. `https://dataset-dl.liris.cnrs.fr/rdf-owl-urban-data-ontologies/Datasets/GratteCiel_Workspace_2009_2018/3.0/GratteCiel_2009_2018_Workspace.rdf`
    2. `https://dataset-dl.liris.cnrs.fr/rdf-owl-urban-data-ontologies/Datasets/GratteCiel_Workspace_2009_2018/3.0/Transition_2009_2012.rdf`
    3. `https://dataset-dl.liris.cnrs.fr/rdf-owl-urban-data-ontologies/Datasets/GratteCiel_Workspace_2009_2018/3.0/Transition_2012_2015.rdf`